Get Custom Training

 Example:

-Branching stories mirror real decisions: a client requests something risky, a rumor surfaces near blackout, or an allocation could raise fairness questions.
-Outcomes affect risk flags, client trust, and compliance posture.
+Branching scenarios replicate real decisions.
+Learners handle situations such as a client requesting a risky transaction, a rumor surfacing during a blackout period, or an allocation that raises fairness questions.
+The outcomes affect risk flags, client trust, and compliance posture.

 Tests and Assessments